hashbangcode/drupal-storybook-talk/src/slides.md

 ```

 - The static site can be deployed and served as a site.
-- This means that you can demo SDCs to clients before they are written into Drupal tempalte.
+- This means that you can demo SDCs to clients before they are written into Drupal template.

 ---